thinkards/2020-voting/README.md

 **Ballot Drop Box?**: Yes

-**Postage Paid?**: “(1) Except as provided in subsection (2) of this section, for each election held in this state, electors shall be provided with a return identification envelope that may be returned by business reply mail.
+**Postage Paid?**: “Yes.
+(1) Except as provided in subsection (2) of this section, for each election held in this state, electors shall be provided with a return identification envelope that may be returned by business reply mail.
 The state shall bear the cost of complying with this subsection.”

 **Copy of ID Required for Absentee Voting?**: No